Kuhilas/SQL_Python/README.md

-# Practicing psycopg2 to use Python, SQL and pgAdmin 4 all together.
+# Exercise using psycopg2, SQL and pgAdmin 4

 User is able to run  functions using command line trough main.py (in src/data).